cronvel/terminal-kit/doc/document-model.md

 ## Document

 The *Document element* is the main [*Element*](#ref.Element) of the *document model*: it represents the whole document just like the
 *document* object of the browser DOM.
-Most use cases need just one *document* mapping the whole terminal.
+Most use cases need just one *document*, mapping the whole terminal.

-All other *elements* are children of a *document* or children of children of (children of... etc) a *document*, they just don't work without it.
+All other *elements* are children of a *document* or children of children of (children of... etc) a *document*: they just don't work without it.

 Being a [*Container*](#ref.Container), it is backed by a [*screenBuffer*](screenbuffer.md#top).